KvalitetsIT/monitoring101/04-configuring-prometheus/README.md

 I've chosen to mount it to the same folder as my prometheus.yml file, but anywhere is fine.

 Additionally, we have to tell Prometheus that our recording_rules.yml file is a rule file.
-This is done by adding the location of the recording_rules.yml file in our Docker container to the prometheus.yml like so:
+This is done by adding the location of the recording_rules.yml file in our Docker container to the prometheus.yml file:

 ```
 rule_files:
   - /opt/bitnami/prometheus/conf/recording_rules.yml
 ```

-The default for metrics defined through recording rules is 60s.
-Because of this, we want also to specify in the prometheus.yml file that our new metrics should be calculated every 15s.
-We do this by adding ```evaluation interval: 15s``` to our prometheus.yml file in this location:
+Metrics defined through recording rules are by default update every 60s.
+All other metrics are usually calculated every 15s.
+Because of this, we want to specify in the prometheus.yml file that our new metrics should be calculated every 15s.
+We do this by adding ```evaluation interval: 15s``` to the prometheus.yml file in this location:

 ```
 global: